uber/cadence/common/archiver/README.md

 The `Archive()` method should archive workflow histories or visibility records described by the archive request to the location specified by the URI, while the `Get()` method is responsible for retrieving those archived data.

-Since the `Archive()` method will be called from different places (for example, timerQueueProcessor and worker), it may want to do different things.
+`Archive()` method may be invoked differently by different callers.
+For examples some callers may automatically retry, while others only try once.
 Therefore, a list of `ArchiveOption` will be passed to this method.
 These options will be applied to an `ArchiveFeatureCatalog`, and by checking the fields of that catalog, the `Archive()` method can figure out what to do.
 Right now, the only feature in the catalog is `ProgressManager` which can be used to record and load archive progress.
 More features can be added if needed.
 The correct way to use it is shown in the code sample below.

 ```go
 func (a *Archiver) Archive(